WICG/storage-buckets/explainer.md

 ### Separate intents for creating a bucket and opening an existing bucket

-`navigator.storageBuckets.openOrCreate()` always attempts to create a bucket with the given name if it does not exist.
+`navigator.storageBuckets.open()` always attempts to create a bucket with the given name if it does not exist.
 This is different from storage APIs on most systems, where developers can express the three separate intents below.